First Families of Virginia: Pocahontas

-Pocahontas (1595–1617), a Native American, was the daughter of Chief Powhatan, founder of the Powhatan Confederacy.
-According to Mattaponi and Patawomeck tradition, Pocahontas was previously married to a Patawomeck weroance, Kocoum, who was murdered by Englishmen when Samuel Argall abducted her on April 13, 1613.
-Educated among the English of Virginia and converted to Christianity during her captivity in Henricus, Pocahontas married colonist John Rolfe at a church in Jamestown on April 5, 1614.
+Pocahontas (1595–1617), an American Indian woman, was daughter of Chief Powhatan, founder of the Powhatan Confederacy.
+According to Mattaponi and Patawomeck tradition, Pocahontas was previously married to a Patawomeck weroance, Kocoum, who was killed by Englishmen when Samuel Argall abducted her on April 13, 1613. she was Educated among the English settlers of Virginia and converted to Christianity during her captivity in Henricus, Pocahontas had married English colonist John Rolfe at a church in Jamestown on April 5, 1614.
 Rolfe had become prominent and wealthy as the first to successfully develop an export cash crop for the colony with new varieties of tobacco.
 Their only child, Thomas Rolfe, was born on January 30, 1615.
 He married and had a family: his descendants married into other elite families.

 Pocahontas was much celebrated in London, where she was welcomed with great ceremony at the Royal Court.
-She died young but became legendary as the first Indian from Virginia to become Christian, marry an Englishman, and have a known child from such a marriage (there were no doubt mixed-race children born to lower-class colonists and Algonquian women, although they may have been neither married nor Christian).
-She became an important symbol of friendly Native American-English relations of the Jamestown colony.
-By virtue of many fictional accounts, her marriage was romanticized and became part of the mythology of early American history.
+She died young but became legendary as the first Native American from Virginia to Assimilate into western culture, become Christian, marry an Englishman, and bear a known child from such a marriage (there were no doubt mixed-race children born to lower-class European colonists and Algonquian women, although they may have been neither married nor Christian).
+She became an important symbol of friendly Native American - English colonial relations of the Jamestown colony.
+By virtue of many fictional accounts, her marriage was romanticized and became part of the mythology of early US history.

 Crucially, Pocahontas became a focal point in all First Family genealogies.
-So great was the importance of Pocahontas in these family trees that, upon the passage of the Racial Integrity Act of 1924, First Family lobbying resulted in the "Pocahontas Exception", which allowed white people claiming native descent to circumvent the Act's one-drop rule and remain classified as white.
+So great was the importance of Pocahontas in these family trees that, upon the passage of the Racial Integrity Act of 1924, First Family lobbying resulted in the "Pocahontas Exception", which allowed white people claiming Native American descent to in order to circumvent the racial Act's one-drop rule and remain classified as white.